 Scientology is a science of life.
 It is the first entirely Western effort to understand life.
 All earlier efforts came from Asia or Eastern Europe.
 And they failed.
+None of them gave greater security.
 None of them could change human behavior for the better.
-None of them-and they bragged about it-could change human intelligence.
+None of them - and they bragged about it -could change human intelligence.
 Scientology is something new under the sun, but young as it is, it is still the only completely and thoroughly tested and validated science of existence.
 It doesn't demand twenty years of sitting on spikes to find out one is mortal.
 It doesn't demand a vast study of rats to know that Man is confused.